Sohan-e Qom, Pistachio Heavy

 Method

-Because sohan, like many caramels, burns quickly, it’s important to have done your mise-en-place correctly
+Because sohan, like many caramels, burns quickly, it’s important to have your mise en place ready before you start.

 - Bloom the saffron (for a later stage, but needs time)